-- Any full-time CHS undergraduate student who is currently completing research with a faculty mentor. - The student must have an identified faculty mentor who has agreed to sponsor them and work as their mentor during the duration of the summer session. - Lastly, the student must be a rising sophomore, junior, or senior during the summer session the fellowship is awarded for.
+- Any full-time CHS undergraduate student who is currently completing research with a faculty mentor. - The student must have an identified faculty mentor who has agreed to sponsor them and work as their mentor during the duration of the summer session. - The student must be a rising sophomore, junior, or senior during the summer session the fellowship is awarded for. - Lastly, students must possess a fully completed account on UK ForagerOne. - See How Students Get Involved website for ForagerOne signup details.